mongodb/m001/README.rst

 Importing Data Locally
 ======================

 These instructions will help you load the M001 datasets into a local MongoDB instance (e.g., MongoDB running on your laptop).
+Note: this will require approximately 2.5 GB of RAM.

 1. Download the `m001-datasets.zip <https://s3.amazonaws.com/edu-static.mongodb.com/data/M001/m001-datasets.zip>`_ file from S3.